E. Trevor Elmquist, DO

-Dr Trevor Elmquist earned his Bachelors (Microbiology) at University of South Florida in 1974.
+Dr. Trevor Elmquist earned his Bachelors in Microbiology at University of South Florida in 1974.
 This is also where he met his wife, Carol, whom he married the year of their graduation.

-Prior to Medical School, Dr. Elmquist completed a Masters (Veterinary Microbiology) at University of Florida in 1977.
+Prior to Medical School, Dr. Elmquist completed a Masters in Veterinary Microbiology at the University of Florida in 1977.

 Dr. Elmquist received his medical degree from Kansas City University of Medicine and Biosciences in 1981.
 During medical school he and Carol welcomed their children, Eric and Summer.

 Dr. Elmquist joined the Air Force as an active duty captain where he was a flight surgeon caring for pilots and their families.
 His duties also flying in the backseat position in F16s.

 It was during his time in the Air Force that realized his passion for Ophthalmology.
 This passion led him to become Chief Resident at Walter Reed Army Medical Center in Washington D.C.
 Following Walter Reed, he was Chief of the Eye Clinic at Homestead Air Force Base.
 After separating from active duty, he joined an Ophthalmology practice in Cape Coral, Florida.

 In 1992 Dr. Elmquist founded Elmquist Eye Group.
 While providing medical surgical expertise to his growing practice, he earned an MBA from Florida Gulf Coast University in the year 2000.

 In addition to the contributions he has made to the medical community throughout his career, Dr. Elmquist also contributed to the education of medical students as an Assistant Professor at Nova Southeastern University.
 Elmquist Eye Group continues to provide resident training to the Family Practice residents of the FSU-Lee Health Family Practice Program in Lee County, Florida.